lemieuxl/pyGenClean/docs_src/index.rst

 Configuration File
 ------------------

-To customized *pyGenClean*, a basic configuration file is required.
+To customized :py:mod:`pyGenClean`, a basic configuration file is required.
 It tells which script to use in a specific order.
 It also sets the different options and input files, so that the analysis is easy to replicate or modify.

 The configuration file consists of sections, led by a ``[section]`` header (contiguous integers which gives the order of the pipeline) and followed by customization of this particular part of the pipeline.
-Lines preceded by a ``#`` are comments and are not read by *pyGenClean*.
+Lines preceded by a ``#`` are comments and are not read by :py:mod:`pyGenClean`.

 The following example first removes samples with a missing rate of 10% and more, then removes markers with a missing rate of 2% and more.
 Finally, it removes the samples with a missing rate of 2% and more.

 .. code-block:: lighttpd
     :linenos: